rusticlion/Manastorm/manastorm_codebase_dump.md

     end,

     LOCK_TOKEN = function(event, caster, target, spellSlot, results)
+        -- For locking tokens, we need to target the enemy mana pool, not the caster's local targetWizard = target
+        if not targetWizard then
+            print("WARNING: LOCK_TOKEN event target is nil, defaulting to caster") targetWizard = caster
+        end

-        local manaPool = caster.manaPool
+        local manaPool = targetWizard.manaPool
-        if not manaPool then return false end
+        if not manaPool then
+            print("WARNING: Target manaPool is nil for LOCK_TOKEN event") return false
+        end

+        print(string.format("Attempting to lock %d token(s) in %s's mana pool", event.amount or 1,
+            targetWizard.name or "unknown wizard"))

         -- Find tokens to lock
         local tokensLocked = 0

         for i, token in ipairs(manaPool.tokens) do
+            local isFree = (token.status == Constants.TokenStatus.FREE) or (token.state == "FREE")
-            if token.state == "FREE" and (not event.tokenType or event.tokenType == "any" or token.type == event.tokenType) then
+            local matchesType = (not event.tokenType or event.tokenType == "any" or token.type == event.tokenType)

+            if isFree and matchesType then
-                -- Lock token
+                -- Lock token using state machine if available if token.setState then
+                    token:setState(Constants.TokenStatus.LOCKED)
+                else
+                    -- Fallback to legacy state setting
                     token.state = "LOCKED"
+                end

                 token.lockTimer = event.duration
+                token.lockDuration = event.duration
+                token.lockPulse = token.lockPulse or 0 -- Initialize if not present

                 tokensLocked = tokensLocked + 1
                 results.tokensAffected = results.tokensAffected + 1